 Shilajit the Turbo-Charger

-One of the secret ingredients in shilajit are the humic acids, which speed up the transfer of electrons and energy to the mitochondria.
-Studies suggest this is like a turbo-charger in your car, but for your mitochondria.
+Perhaps the star ingredients in shilajit are the humic acids, which speed up the transfer of electrons and energy to the mitochondria.
+Studies suggest this is like a turbocharger in your car, but for your mitochondria.
 (1,3) In nature, humic acids found in soils are what break down nutrients and deliver them to plants in a digestible form.
 In the body, they play a similar role.
 (1)

 Shilajit Slows an Aging Brain

-Acetylcholine is a neurotransmitter that is critical for brain function, memory and attention.
-Stress and aging decrease levels of acetycholine, and shilajit has been found to inhibit the enzyme that breaks down acetylcholine.
+Acetylcholine is a neurotransmitter that is critical for brain function, memory, and attention.
+Stress and aging decrease levels of acetylcholine, and shilajit has been found to inhibit the enzyme that breaks down acetylcholine.
 (5)

 Shilajit the Brain Detoxifier